nipundavid/3DOnWeb/README.md

 # 3D on Web via Three.js

-This project can be used for the vanilla three.js projects.
-The cavas is inserted via container in the HTML file which was accessed in the javascript file using  querySelector.
+This project can be used as a boilerplate for the vanilla three.js projects.
+The canvas is inserted via container in the HTML file which was accessed in the javascript file using querySelector.

 ### References and Links Used